-Do not allow your client to bring his or her own kids to court unless specifically told to do so by the court or the GAL.
+Do not allow your client to bring his or her kids to court unless explicitly told to do so by the court or the GAL.
 Boyfriends and girlfriends should ordinarily keep a low profile.
-There are definitely exceptions to this rule, but no boyfriend or girlfriend of recent vintage should be anywhere near a courthouse.
+There are exceptions to this rule, but no boyfriend or girlfriend of recent vintage should be anywhere near a courthouse.

 Respect the GAL’s recommendations to the judge